Where do I start if I want to become specialized in behavior?

 Application packets should contain the following (NOTE: this is a general list, specific details of requirements are listed on the application section of the AVBT web site)

-4. Proof of membership with NAVTA and SVBT
+Proof of membership with NAVTA

 Who qualifies as a “skills assessment supervisor”?